Skillet Chicken Parmesan

-Although my boys love to order Chicken Parmesan when we dine out, the health content is always a concern -especially since it usually arrives thickly breaded, deeply fried, smothered in cheese, and served on a mountain of spaghetti!
-Here's a terrific easy stove-top recipe that's filled with all of the same great flavors but none of the excess fat and carbs.
+Although my boys love to order Chicken Parmesan when we dine out, the health content is always a concern - especially because it usually arrives thickly breaded, deeply fried, smothered in cheese, and served on a mountain of spaghetti.
+Here's a terrific and easy stove-top recipe that's filled with all of the same great flavors, but none of the excess fat and carbs.

 1/3 cup breadcrumbs

 1/3 cup grated Parmesan cheese